cockroachdb/docs/v19.1/remove-nodes.md

 A node is considered to be decommissioned when it meets two criteria:

 1. The node has completed the decommissioning process.
-2. The node has been stopped and has not [updated its liveness record](cluster-setup-troubleshooting.html#node-liveness-issues) for 5 minutes.
+2. The node has been stopped and has not [updated its liveness record](architecture/replication-layer.html#epoch-based-leases-table-data) for 5 minutes.

 The decommissioning process transfers all range replicas on the node to other nodes.
 During and after this process, the node is considered "decommissioning" and continues to accept new SQL connections.
 Even without replicas, the node can still function as a gateway to route connections to relevant data.
 However, note that the [`/health?ready=1` monitoring endpoint](monitoring-and-alerting.html#health-ready-1) considers the node "unready" and returns a `503 Service Unavailable` status response code so load balancers stop directing traffic to the node.
-This behavior has been fixed in v20.1.
+In v20.1, the health endpoint correctly considers the node "ready".

 After all range replicas have been transferred, it's typical to stop the node via a process manager or orchestration tool, or by sending `SIGTERM` manually.
 You can also use the [`cockroach quit`](stop-a-node.html) command to stop the node.
 When stopped, the node is drained of in-flight SQL connections and new SQL connections are rejected.
-At this point, the node is decommissioned.
+At this point the node stops updating its liveness record, and after 5 minutes is considered to be decommissioned.

 You can [check the status of node decommissioning](#check-the-status-of-decommissioning-nodes) with the CLI.